minio/docs/source/minio-cli/kes/kes-server.rst

 .. mc:: kes server

 The :mc:`kes server` command starts a MinIO Key Encryption Server (KES) server.
-The :mc:`kes server` process handles requests for creating and retrieving cryptography keys from a supported Key Management System (KMS).
+The :mc:`kes server` handles requests for creating and retrieving cryptography keys from a supported Key Management System (KMS).
 KES is a required component for enabling Server-Side Object Encryption in MinIO deployments.